Government of the Philippines (2026) – Presidential Republic, 3 Branches & Local Power

 Governance in the Philippines Through the Ages

-From tribal leadership to colonial rule, dictatorship, and democracy, governance in the Philippines has evolved through disruption and reform.
-Each era shaped how power is held and exercised — leaving patterns still visible today.
-This brief timeline provides context for how the Philippine government functions in modern times.
+From tribal leadership to colonial rule, dictatorship, and democracy, governance in the Philippines has been shaped by disruption, adaptation, and reform.
+Each era left lasting marks on how power is held and exercised — patterns that are still visible in today’s institutions and political culture.
+This brief timeline provides essential context for understanding how the modern Philippine government really works.

 Pre-Colonial Barangay Rule (Before 1565)